apfurlan/PPJ_k8s_AWS_TF_AF/README.md

 The goal of this project is to deploy a Kubernetes cluster on AWS through Amazon EKS.
 To perform the deployment we will use [Terraform](https://www.terraform.io) together with its [aws-eks](https://registry.terraform.io/modules/terraform-aws-modules/eks/aws/latest) module.

-Let's take this a step further and deploy two applications that are extremely used in the data engineering world, the orchestrator [Apache Airflow](https://airflow.apache.org/) and also a dataviz tool, the [Apache Superset](https://superset.apache.org/).
+We will also be deploying two applications that are extremely used in the data engineering world, the orchestrator [Apache Airflow](https://airflow.apache.org/) and also a dataviz tool, the [Apache Superset](https://superset.apache.org/).